-- Preparation of youth for the Sacrament of Confirmation is a process, typically completed as a parish-based Faith Formation program.
+- Preparation of youth for the Sacrament of Confirmation is a process, completed as a parish-based Faith Formation program.
 (Visit our CCD page for more info)

 The Eucharist is “the source and summit of the Christian life”.
 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch.”